 To assess the potential near-term decline in VOC levels in the monitoring wells, groundwater samples will be collected for VOC analysis on a quarterly basis for a one-year term following construction of the monitoring wells and will be collected semiannually during the second year.
-Subsequent monitoring frequencies will be dictated by the site's Environmental Monitoring Plan, which is updated annually in compliance with DOE Order 450.1A.
+Subsequent sampling frequencies and requirements of the SWMU 1 monitoring wells will be incorporated into the EMP as agreed to by the FFA parties for the SWMU 1 CERCLA selected remedy.
+Groundwater samples will be obtained from the monitoring wells that will be installed following the soil mixing and from existing wells.
+The monitoring wells will provide a means for determining the level of the removal of UCRS soil VOC contaminant source will have on the RGA groundwater in the area of the SWMU 1.